rngn09/image-cleaner/README.md

 # image-cleaner

-Needed to cleanup a pattern on every frame of a sequence.
-Wrote this little script to automatize repetetive mouse clicks and keyboard strokes.
-Fun little experiment with PyAutoGui.
+Little script using PyAutoGui to automatize repetetive mouse clicks and keyboard strokes to clean up a pattern from every frame of an image sequence.